short-number/short-number.github.io/docs/versions/4.x/upgrade.md

 # Upgrade Guide from Version 3.x to 4.x

 **Short Number 4** brought a complete rewrite of the source code with improved configurations.
 The upgrade is very simple and requires only a few changes in your code.
 Follow this guide to upgrade your application from version `3.x` to `4.x`.
+Most of the steps here you're likely going to skip, as they are only applicable if you're using specific configurations or features.

 :::tip Optional Steps
 Some steps are marked with <Badge type="warning" text="optional" />, as they may not apply to you if you're not using the specific configurations or features mentioned.